mace-cream/clusterhowto/README.md

 We have also altered the GPU resourse allocations: for students submitting papers, you can use up to 8 GPUs simultaneously; for other students, you can use up to 3 GPUs simultaneously

+Note: Programs not using the appropriate node may be canceled by the admin

 ## 1. Access the cluster